underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 In this new snippet we call the support functions inside `flatMap` and return as result of the operation the concatenation of both streams.
 Please note that the last step is to run the resulting streams in parallel via `concurrently`.
 Without this last step the process won't work.

 The reason is that at the end of the process we will call `compile.drain.unsafeRunSync` to execute our stream.
 Without `concurrently`, one of the streams won't be part of the stream we are executing, and as a consequence the operations associated to it won't happen: you won't enqueue or dequeue data.
-You can try this by just returning on of the streams.
+You can try this by just returning one of the streams.

 With this new snippet, both operations share the same queue and the result is printed as expected.